julianhyde/share/blog/_posts/2025-05-11-rewrite-morel.md

   or finding sets of overlapping polygons), or transformation rule (pushing filters into matrices or polygon sets), you need to leave Morel.
-Those things are all more difficult to write without Morel's expressive power; Morel should allow you these kinds of extensibility without leaving the language.
+Those things are all more difficult to write without Morel's expressive power; Morel should allow these kinds of extensibility without leaving the language.
 * **Morel should bootstrap its compiler but not its runtime**.
 Every programming language aspires to implement its own compiler and runtime, but those aspirations need to be matched to the actual